dalguete/contrainer/README.md

 ---------------------

 There's an automatically build image that holds all the **contrainer** functionality in case you don't want to install it manually.
-It's heregit@github.com:dalguete/contrainer-docker.git
+It's here https://github.com/dalguete/contrainer.git